brennenputh/brennenputh.me/content/blog/smart-window-resizing-nvim.md

 If you want to see these in their context, links will be left below each example.
 The links may fall out of date, so I've linked them to the specific commit.

-Also, if you're interested in this, I will drop a link to [Nano Tips For Vim](https://nanotipsforvim.prose.sh/), which has been immensely helpful to me in figuring out all of my Neovim configs.
+Also, if you're interested in this, I credit [chrisgrieser](https://github.com/chrisgrieser) who used to run a blog called Nano Tips For Vim, which was immensely helpful to me in figuring out all of my Neovim configs but was sadly taken offline as of 2025-06-12.

 ## Turn Off Line Numbers for Small Windows